czyzby/gdx-lml/README.md

 Your opinions, comments and testing can help as well.
 Don't be afraid to inform me about bugs and functionalities that are missing or the ones you are not a huge fan of.

 ## What's new
+0.7 -> 0.8

+- @ViewActor annotation now takes an array of strings, making it possible to inject multiple actors into one field.
+Supported collection types are Array, ObjectSet and ObjectMap - standard LibGDX collections.
+If you use an Array, the injected actors' order will match the order of actor IDs that you pass into the annotation.
+If you use an ObjectMap, it has to be a `<String,CommonActorSuperClass>` map - actors will be put into the map with the key matching their ID.
+If you pass an empty array to the ViewActor annotation (default behavior), an array containing field's name will be used instead.
+Note that this does not break any existing code; if the annotated field is not a collection, actor mapped by the first ID in the annotation's string array (or mapped by field's name) will be injected directly into the field.

 0.7.1.6.1 -> 0.7.1.6.4:

 - @SkinAsset annotation.
 Injects objects mapped in the Skin after it is fully loaded.